Rachel Barkow: Public service

 On April 15, 2013, President Obama nominated Barkow to serve as a Commissioner on the U.S. Sentencing Commission.
-According to her NYU Law biography, Barkow served as a Commissioner on the U.S. Sentencing Commission from June of 2013 until January of 2019, although the U.S. Sentencing Commission website says that she ended her appointment in 2018.
+According to her NYU Law biography, Barkow served as a Commissioner on the U.S. Sentencing Commission from June 2013 until January 2019, although the U.S. Sentencing Commission website says that she ended her appointment in 2018.

 Honors and awards

 She was elected to the American Academy of Arts and Sciences in 2019.